kaorahi/lizgoban/README.md

 (Though it is not tested by the author of LizGoban, who does not have a Windows machine.)

+Otherwise, see the release note to replace the built-in engines with GPU versions in Case I or follow the steps in Case III.

-### Case III: Other platforms (Mac, Linux, ...), or Windows with more flexible configuration
+### Case III: Other platforms (Mac, Linux, ...) or Windows with more flexible configuration

 #### To use it: